 This is a safe procedure but as with any medical treatment some risks and complication can arise.

-A small bruise may develop around the puncture site, however if this becomes unusually large and infected you will require antibiotics.
+A small bruise may develop around the puncture site.
+However if this becomes unusually large and infected you will need antibiotics.

-Very rarely some damage can be caused to the vein by the catheter and this may require treatment by surgery.
+Very rarely some damage can be caused to the vein by the catheter and may need surgery.